PipedreamHQ/pipedream/docs/docs/code/nodejs/delay/README.md

 Alternatively, you can use `setTimeout` instead of using `$.flow.delay` to delay individual workflow steps.

-However, there are some drawbacks to using `setTimeout` instead of `$.flow.delay`. `setTimeout` will count towards your workflows compute time, for example:
+However, there are some drawbacks to using `setTimeout` instead of `$.flow.delay`. `setTimeout` will count towards your workflow's compute time, for example:

 ```javascript
 export default defineComponent({